 How digital technology can help adapt your business for climate change

-Walkowiak cites the Canadian government's commitment to reduce greenhouse gas emissions by 45-50% from 2005 levels by 2030.
-“Canadian entrepreneurs have an important role to play as small and mid-sized businesses generate nearly 30% of the country’s emissions,” she says.
+Vargas highlights the pressing need to reduce our carbon footprint, citing the Canadian government's target to cut greenhouse gas emissions by 45-50% from 2005 levels by 2030.
+“Small and mid-sized businesses are significant contributors to emissions, generating nearly 30% of Canada's total emissions,” he says.

 How can I adapt my digital strategy to be climate-ready?

 As climate change becomes an increasingly pressing concern, stakeholders are prioritizing sustainability and looking to do business with companies that demonstrate a commitment to reducing their environmental footprint.

 This underscores the importance of incorporating sustainable practices and technologies into business operations and underscores the need for companies to prioritize sustainability to remain competitive in today's market.

 Vargas recommends the following three steps to adjust your digital strategy.

 1. Review your goals and existing digital strategy